akshayubc/form-validation/README.md

 # form-validation
-Form validation using Regex and jQuert
+Form validation using Regex and jQuery